Research Equipment/Instrumentation Investment (REI) Funding Opportunity

 Proposal Review Committee: A review committee comprised of three or more faculty from the Research Council, three Mines equipment managers, and a VPRTT representative will review proposals.
 Based on recommendations from the committee, final award decisions will be decided by the full Research Council.
 The committee has the power to recuse members who are not self-recused because of COI.

-Timeline: Instructions for submission of spring 2024 proposals will be available the last week of January and proposals will be accepted through the end of February.
-Reviews of proposals and award decisions will be made by middle of April.
+Timeline: Instructions for submission of spring 2025 proposals will be available in late January and proposals will be accepted until February 28th.
+Reviews of proposals and award decisions will be made by April 11, 2025.
 Funding award notifications will be announced by the Research Council chair to the submitting PI and their department head.
-Funds must be spent within six months of the award notification
+A purchase order for the requested equipment will need to be sent to Research Council for payment of equipment, which must be spent within six months of the award notification.
+Unused funding cannot be used for other purchases or roll over.

 Eligibility